mopidy/mopidy-local/README.rst

   for external album art.
 These may contain UNIX shell patterns, i.e. ``*``, ``?``, etc.

-- ``local/min_art_size``: The minimum required size, in pixels, for an image to be picked up as an album cover.
+- ``local/album_art_min_dimensions``: The minimum required dimensions, in width and height and in pixels, for an image to be picked up as an album cover.
+Set this to zero to disable this check.
+It is disabled by default.

 Usage